moonlight-stream/moonlight-embedded/README.md

-#Limelight Embedded
+#Moonlight Embedded

-Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.
+Moonlight (formerly titled Limelight) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.

-Limelight Embedded allows you to stream your full collection of Steam games from your powerful Windows desktop to your embedded system, like Raspberry Pi, CuBox-i and Hummingboard.
+Moonlight Embedded allows you to stream your full collection of Steam games from your powerful Windows desktop to your embedded system, like Raspberry Pi, CuBox-i and Hummingboard.

 For a demo see this [video](https://www.youtube.com/watch?v=XRW6O0bSHNw).

-[Limelight-common](https://github.com/limelight-stream/limelight-common) is the shared codebase between different implementations of Limelight
+[Moonlight-common](https://github.com/moonlight-stream/moonlight-common) is the shared codebase between different implementations of Moonlight

-[Limelight](https://github.com/limelight-stream/limelight-android) also has an Android implementation.
+[Moonlight](https://github.com/moonlight-stream/moonlight-android) also has an Android implementation.

-[Limelight-pc](https://github.com/limelight-stream/limelight-pc) also has an Linux/OSX/Windows
+[Moonlight-pc](https://github.com/moonlight-stream/moonlight-pc) also has an Linux/OSX/Windows
 implementation.

-[Limelight iOS](https://github.com/limelight-stream/limelight-ios) also has an iOS implementation.
+[Moonlight iOS](https://github.com/moonlight-stream/moonlight-ios) also has an iOS implementation in beta.

-[Limelight Windows](https://github.com/limelight-stream/limelight-windows) also has an Windows and Windows Phone implementation.
+[Moonlight Windows](https://github.com/moonlight-stream/moonlight-windows) also has an Windows and Windows Phone implementation under development.

 ##Features